WCSCourses/ScientificCommunities/03-understand-your-members.md

 A community is only as useful as the value that members experience from participating.

+> **Principle:** Do not design the community around assumptions about members.
+Learn what matters to them, what resources they already have and what they want to contribute.

 One of the most common mistakes when establishing a Community of Practice is to start by asking:

 > **"What activities should we organise?"**